Thank you, Pastor’s & Delegates!

 If you have any questions about the Save Canonicus issue or Canonicus Ministries Inc., please contact us with the form and we will respond to your question.

-Good News to Save Canonicus for Ministry:
+Good News to Rebuild Canonicus for Ministry: